carlesjove/filler/README.md

 filler
 ======

-A fucking JavaScript text filler.
+A JavaScript text filler.
 Cool for early stages of web development when you just need Lorem Ipsum and the kind.

 ## How to use